-The federal law against race discrimination prohibits employers with more than 15 employees from using race as a basis for hiring, termination, promotion, compensation, job training, or any other term, condition, or privilege of employment.
-The law also prohibits employment decisions based on stereotypes and assumptions about abilities, traits, or the performance of individuals of certain racial groups.
-New York State and New York City law extends this protection to employers with more than four employees.
+Federal law against race discrimination does not allow employers with more than 15 employees to use race as a basis for hiring, firing, promotion, pay, job training, or for any other term, condition, or job benefit.
+The law does not allow employers to make decisions based on stereotypes or assumptions about abilities, traits, or work performance by anyone of certain racial groups.
+New York State and New York City laws do not allow race discrimination at even smaller places of business and covers workplaces where there are more than 4 employees.

-- You fill out a job application and it asks for information about your race; you don’t get the job.
+- You fill out a job application that asks about your race, you indicate you are of a particular racial minority, and you don’t get the job for that reason;

-- You are scheduled for a promotion, and your employer decides to hire or promote a lesser-qualified person of another race.
+- You are scheduled for a promotion and your boss decides to hire or promote a less-qualified person of another race;

-- You work for a company that has clients in areas known for non-violent racial hostility toward minorities.
-Your employer decides that minorities should not hold positions in which they have to deal with those clients.
+- You work for a company that has clients in parts of the world that are known to hate minorities, and your boss decides that minorities should not hold positions where they have to deal with these clients;

-- A company advertises for employees in solicitations that will tend only to reach non-minority applicants.
+- A company posts their job listings in places that will only reach Caucasian applicants;

-- You are receiving excellent performance reviews, but you are being compensated less than other employees of equal seniority who are all white.
+- You are getting great performance reviews, but you are being paid less than other Caucasian employees who have been there just as long;

-- Your employer downsizes, but all or most of the employees laid off are minority or of one race.
+- Your employer downsizes, but most of the employees laid off are of a particular racial minority;

-- Valuable accounts or clients are being steered to non-minority workers.
+- Big accounts or clients are being steered to non-minority workers;

-- You are kept out of strategic meetings in favor of non-minority workers.
+- You are left out of strategy meetings in favor of non-minority workers.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.